Skip to main content

 Officers:

-5. to plan a program which invites new retirees to become a part of the Association.
+4. to plan a program which invites new retirees to become a part of the Association.

-2. All positions are filled by volunteer members of SSU-ERFA by appointment by the Executive Board.
+2. All positions are filled by volunteer members of SSU-ERFSA by appointment by the Executive Board.
 All Executive Board openings will be advertised as they occur.
 Any office may be held by co-officers.
 One person may hold more than one office.

 3. A President will be solicited each academic year, to be appointed by the Executive Board.
 Responsibilities of the President include: